Foxwhisper/leaflet-challenge/README.md

 ### Instructions Part 2: Gather and Plot More Data

 Plot a second dataset on your map to illustrate the relationship between tectonic plates and seismic activity.
 You will need to pull in this dataset and visualize it alongside your original data.
-Data on tectonic plates can be found at https://github.com/fraxen/tectonicplatesLinks to an external site.
+Data on tectonic plates can be found at `https://github.com/fraxen/tectonicplates`.\

 This part is completely optional; you can complete this part as a way to challenge yourself and boost your new skills.

 The following image is an example screenshot of what you should produce: